prometheus/snmp_exporter/README.md

 The multi-module functionality allows you to specify multiple modules, enabling the retrieval of information from several modules in a single scrape.
 The concurrency can be specified using the snmp-exporter option `--snmp.module-concurrency` (the default is 1).

+If one module fails or times out, the metrics from all other modules in the same scrape are still returned.
+Only the failing module emits an `snmp_error` metric.

 Note: This implementation does not perform any de-duplication of walks between different modules.

 There are two ways to specify multiple modules.
 You can either separate them with a comma or define multiple params_module.